leagueofcake/ai_playground/src/me/leagueofcake/eight_puzzle/README.md

 The CLI operates on a current puzzle state.
 Initially, there is no currently loaded puzzle - either generate one using `gen` or manually input one using `i` (input a row of integers at a time, separated by spaces).

-Once a puzzle state has been solved using one of the above approaches, the CLI will print out the number of nodes expanded and the number of moves required to solve the puzzle.
+Once a puzzle state has been solved using one of the above approaches, the CLI will print out the sequence of steps required to solve the puzzle, as well as the number of nodes expanded and the number of moves required to solve the puzzle.

 ### Manipulate Board State
 | Command | Description                                                   |